 Idiopathic pulmonary fibrosis (IPF) is a chronic lung disease that involves the buildup of scar tissue deep inside the lungs, between the air sacs.
 This damaged lung tissue becomes stiff and thick, making it difficult for your lungs to work efficiently.
 The resulting difficulty in breathing leads to lower levels of oxygen in the bloodstream.
+In general, the life expenctancy with IPF is about three to five years.

 What to Expect